-- Bürker M., Minerva G.A.
-(2015) Civic Capital and the Vertical Integration of
+- Bürker M., Mammi I., Minerva G.A.
+(2018) Civic Capital and Service Outsourcing: Evidence from Italy.

-results show that, on average, firms tend to outsource more services where civic capital is higher.
-This
+Our results show that firms tend to outsource more services in areas where civic capital is higher.
+We claim

 - Minerva G.A.
 (2017) Integration versus Outsourcing with Vertical Linkages.
 Development Studies Working Papers